 Recipients of the transit passes must be low-income, reside in the Capital Metro service area, and use public transportation.
 The TEF Board’s target populations are: adults over the age of 65, people with disabilities, low-income workers or those enrolled in job training programs, refugees, people experiencing homelessness, Medicare card holders, Medicaid recipients, and veterans.
 All passes must be used by individuals who are at or below 150% of the Federal Poverty Level and are transit dependent.

-- January – Annual Request for Applications (RFA) released, info session held for potential applicants
+- January – Annual Request for Applications (RFA) released and an information session held for potential applicants

-- July to August – Recipient organizations pay for and receive awarded passes
+- July/August – Recipient organizations to pay for and receive awarded passes

-If your organization is a current participant in the transit pass program, please check out the Partner Portal for monthly reporting links, important documents, and answers to frequently asked questions.
+If your organization is a current participant in the Transit Pass Program, please check out the Partner Portal for reporting form links, important documents, and answers to frequently asked questions.

 The 2022 Application for the Transit Pass Program is now closed.